7/12/2024

 speaker

-We follow the risk-based marginals.
-We are allocating capital twice a week.
+First of all, we follow where the risk-based marginals lead us.
+We allocate capital twice a week.
 It has been so for many years that we see high potential in the credit card business.
-I think the number of credit cards had grown by 50% in Germany.
-This quarter it was 56-57%.
-It is a kind of indication that we are increasing our growth rate in the number of credit cards.
-There should be a connection between the number of credit cards and volume growth over time.
-But it will take a while because we are working with low and grow.
-But it is a indication of what growth rate should be over time.
-However, if we talk about volume growth, we have a larger base.
-We have to look at our growth rate in Euro and CETN will increase over time but will fight against a larger base.
-I usually do that when I look at it.
+Then you can also note that a quarter ago I said that the number of cards had grown by 50% in Germany.
+This quarter I think it was 56 or 57% in Germany.
+And that gives some sort of indication that we rather increase our growth rate in the number of cards in Germany than the opposite.
+Then there should be a connection between the number of cards out in the market and volume growth over time.
+But it can take a while because we are working with low and low.

 speaker